sourcefrog/conserve/README.md

 * **Ready for today**: The storage format is fast and reliable on on high-latency, limited-capability, unlimited-capacity, eventually-consistent cloud object storage.

+* **Fast**: Conserve exploits Rust's *fearless concurrency* to make full use of multiple cores and IO bandwidth.
+(In the current release there's still room to add more concurrency.)

-Conserve is tested on Windows, Linux (x86 and ARM), and OS X.
+* **Portable**: Conserve is tested on Windows, Linux (x86 and ARM), and OS X.